Chief-Aathil/Chief-Aathil/README.md

 # Hi there, I'm Aathil
-## I'm a Developer and tech enthusiast!!
+## I'm a Software Developer and Tech enthusiast!!

 - 🌱 I’m currently learning Python and Android Development with Kotlin.
 - 👯 I’m looking for job oppurtunities.